-We have card transactions for the day totaling $100, so we create the following journal entry:
+We have card transactions for the day totaling $100, so we create the following journal entry upon sync:

 The current balance of the Expensify Clearing account is now $100

-The transactions Posts in Expensify so we create the second Journal Entry:
+The transactions posts in Expensify and the report is approved and exported, so we create the second Journal Entry:

 We then reconcile the matching amounts automatically which clears the balance of the Expensify Clearing account.